This documentation is for an unreleased version of Apache Paimon. We recommend you use the latest stable version.

 USING JAR '/tmp/SimpleUdf.jar' [, JAR '/tmp/SimpleUdfR.jar'];

--- Create or Replace Function
+-- Create or Replace Temporary Function (Temporary function should not specify database name)

-CREATE OR REPLACE FUNCTION <mydb>.simple_udf
+CREATE OR REPLACE [TEMPORARY] FUNCTION <mydb>.simple_udf

 AS 'com.example.SimpleUdf'